Skip to main content

 • Work with your supervisor and/or mentor early on to identify these goals for yourself and re-visit them yearly to make adjustments.

-• Working with your supervisor and/or mentor, create an Individual Development Plan (IDP) for the upcoming year which should be based upon the short and long term goals and include not only formal FAC-C training, but also include experiential/developmental activities from the 1102 Experience Development Tool
+• Working with your supervisor and/or mentor, create an Individual Development Plan (IDP) for the upcoming year which should be based upon the short and long term goals and include not only formal FAC-C training, but also include experiential/developmental activities from the 1102 Experience Development Tool.

 Attend Training and Maintain CertificationsAttend Training and Maintain Certifications

-Attend Formal Training, Obtain and Maintain Certifications
+Attend Formal Training, Earn Credentials and Maintain Certifications

 To Do List: